-The Green Book was a kind of AAA Travel Guide for blacks who sought lodging, food or any of the services that whites could take for granted in the days before the 1964 Civil Rights Act.
+The Green Book was a kind of AAA Travel Guide for Black people who sought lodging, food or any of the services that whites could take for granted in the days before the 1964 Civil Rights Act.

 In the 1949 edition of “The Negro Motorist Green Book,” the Seattle section lists nine hotels, 10 restaurants, seven beauty parlors, one beauty school, two barbershops, two nightclubs, one liquor store, nine taverns, three service stations, one garage, seven drugstores and a stationery store.

-Those were the local businesses — some black-owned, some not — where African-American visitors were assured they’d be welcome in Jim Crow-era Seattle.
-The Green Book was a kind of AAA Travel Guide for blacks who sought lodging, food or any of the services that whites could take for granted in the days before the 1964 Civil Rights Act.
+Those were the local businesses — some Black-owned, some not — where African-American visitors were assured they’d be welcome in Jim Crow-era Seattle.
+The Green Book was a kind of AAA Travel Guide for Black people who sought lodging, food or any of the services that whites could take for granted in the days before the 1964 Civil Rights Act.

 On its first page, the Green Book offered its stated mission: “ … to give the Negro traveler information that will keep him from running into difficulties, embarrassments and to make his trips more enjoyable.”

 Take, for example, Bon-Rob Drugs at East Yesler Way and 14th Avenue.
 It advertised products such “courteous fountain service” and “race papers and magazines.”

 Most Read Local Stories

 - 'Potent' system to bring gusty winds and heavy rain to Seattle area

 - A double earthquake threat?
 Study finds 2 Seattle-area faults ripped about the same time

 - Bacteria and fungus in fuel caused ferry Walla Walla to run aground